-I ask him if he’ll ever go to live at his mom’s house.
+I ask him if he’ll ever go live at his mom’s house.

 “I’ll never go back there.
 They killed Jace.”

 We schedule Out-Crowd rehearsal around their busy lives, which leaves us little time to work on False Gods songs.
 Hippie is coaching Jazz on the bass and Michael is bringing Dave up to speed on the drums.
 They play together on the double set.
-When Robby is there, Michael lets Dave play his set, giving Dave pointers.
+When Robby is there, Michael lets Dave play on his set, giving Dave pointers.
 All this Out-Crowd rehearsing allows Michael to spend lots of time with Jenna.
-To keep her virginal, one of her older brothers, Guido, is appointed manager of the Out-Crowd.
-He keeps a sharp eye on her.
-Robby sells him pot; as he is 20, an adult, Robby makes him a paying client.
+To keep her virginal, one of her older brothers, Guido, is appointed manager of the Out-Crowd, to keep a sharp eye on her.
+Robby sells him pot.
+Since he is 20 and an adult, Robby makes him pay.
 With unlimited beers and plentiful pot, he’s mostly a space case, leaving Michael plenty of opportunities to sneak around with Jenna for quick make-out sessions.
 I’m jealous that he’s getting to do what Jace and I did but no longer physically can.
 I get even with wet dreams but I’m having to buy so many rubbers, that Susan actually asks me if I’m sneaking girls up to my room when she finds about twenty used condoms in my trash.
 I’m still immature enough to turn bright red.

 “You can tell me about girlfriends, if you want,” she suggests.
 No way, Jose.